Ardent-7322/PathViz/README.md

-# Pathfinding Visualizer
+# PathViz

-Welcome to Pathfinding Visualizer!
+Welcome to PathViz!
 I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
-I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
-You can access it here (use Google Chrome!): https://clementmihailescu.github.io/Pathfinding-Visualizer/
+I hope you enjoy playing around with this visualization tool as much as I enjoyed building it.
+You can access it here (use Google Chrome!): [PathViz](https://github.com/Ardent-7322/PathViz/tree/master).

 ## Meet the Algorithms

 This application supports the following algorithms:

-**Dijkstra's Algorithm** (weighted): the father of pathfinding algorithms; guarantees the shortest path

-**A* Search** (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm
+### Dijkstra's Algorithm (weighted)
+- **For Everyone:** Think of Dijkstra's Algorithm as the ultimate GPS.
+It always finds the shortest route from your starting point to your destination.
+- **Technical Details:** It guarantees the shortest path by exploring all possible routes in a weighted graph where each edge has a cost.

+### A* Search (weighted)
+- **For Everyone:** A* Search is like a GPS with a sense of direction.
+It finds the shortest path faster by guessing which routes might be quicker.
+- **Technical Details:** It uses heuristics (educated guesses) to speed up the process, combining the cost to get to the node and an estimate of the cost to get to the destination.

+### Greedy Best-first Search (weighted)
+- **For Everyone:** This algorithm is like a person who always takes the road that looks the most promising without considering if it’s the best overall route.
+- **Technical Details:** It prioritizes nodes that seem to lead directly to the target, based on heuristics, but it doesn’t guarantee the shortest path.

+### Swarm Algorithm (weighted)
+- **For Everyone:** Imagine a group of ants spreading out from the start and converging towards the food source.
+That’s how the Swarm Algorithm works.
+- **Technical Details:** It mixes Dijkstra's thoroughness with A*’s heuristic approach, exploring around the start and converging towards the target without guaranteeing the shortest path.

+### Convergent Swarm Algorithm (weighted)
+- **For Everyone:** Similar to the Swarm Algorithm, but it moves even faster by heavily relying on guesses about the best routes.
-**Greedy Best-first Search** (weighted): a faster, more heuristic-heavy version of A*; does not guarantee the shortest path
+- **Technical Details:** It’s a more heuristic-heavy version of the Swarm Algorithm, trading some accuracy for speed.

-**Swarm Algorithm** (weighted): a mixture of Dijkstra's Algorithm and A*; does not guarantee the shortest-path

-**Convergent Swarm Algorithm** (weighted): the faster, more heuristic-heavy version of Swarm; does not guarantee the shortest path
+### Bidirectional Swarm Algorithm (weighted)
+- **For Everyone:** Imagine ants starting from both the start and the food source, meeting in the middle.
+That’s the Bidirectional Swarm.

-**Bidirectional Swarm Algorithm** (weighted): Swarm from both sides; does not guarantee the shortest path
+- **Technical Details:** It applies the Swarm Algorithm from both ends, speeding up the process but not guaranteeing the shortest path.

-**Breath-first Search** (unweighted): a great algorithm; guarantees the shortest path

-**Depth-first Search** (unweighted): a very bad algorithm for pathfinding; does not guarantee the shortest path
+### Breadth-first Search (unweighted)
+- **For Everyone:** This method checks all possible routes layer by layer.
+Think of it as exploring all streets in a neighborhood before moving to the next layer.
+- **Technical Details:** It guarantees the shortest path in an unweighted graph by exploring all nodes at the present "depth" before moving on to nodes at the next depth level.

+### Depth-first Search (unweighted)
+- **For Everyone:** This is like someone who picks a path and follows it until they hit a dead end, then backtracks to try another path.
+- **Technical Details:** It explores as far as possible along each branch before backtracking, which doesn’t guarantee the shortest path and can be inefficient for pathfinding.

+## Maze Generation

-On top of the pathfinding algorithms listed above, I implemented a **Recursive Division** Maze Generation algorithm.
+In addition to pathfinding algorithms, I implemented a **Recursive Division** Maze Generation algorithm:
+- **For Everyone:** This method creates a maze by repeatedly splitting areas into smaller sections with walls, similar to how you might divide a room using partitions.
+- **Technical Details:** It works by recursively splitting the grid and adding walls with gaps, creating a complex maze structure.

 ## More about the Swarm Algorithm

-The Swarm Algorithm is an algorithm that I - at least presumably so (I was unable to find anything close to it online) - co-developed with a good friend and colleague, Hussein Farah.
-The algorithm is essentially a mixture of Dijkstra's Algorithm and A* Search; more precisely, while it converges to the target node like A* , it still explores quite a few neighboring nodes surrounding the start node like Dijkstra's.
-The algorithm differentiates itself from A* through its use of heuristics: it continually updates nodes' distance from the start node while taking into account their estimated distance from the target node.
-This effectively "balances" the difference in total distance between nodes closer to the start node and nodes closer to the target node, which results in the triangle-like shape of the Swarm Algorithm.
-We named the algorithm "Swarm" because one of its potential applications could be seen in a video-game where a character must keep track of a boss with high priority (the target node), all the while keeping tracking of neighboring enemies that might be swarming nearby.
+The Swarm Algorithm is a unique method co-developed with my colleague, Hussein Farah.
+It blends Dijkstra's methodical exploration with A*'s heuristic guidance:
+- **For Everyone:** It balances exploring nearby areas and moving towards the goal, much like a character in a video game tracking a boss while keeping an eye on nearby enemies.
+- **Technical Details:** The algorithm updates nodes' distances from the start while considering their estimated distance to the target, forming a triangle-like search pattern.
+We named it "Swarm" due to its potential application in video games for managing multiple targets and threats.